dieterich-lab/circtools/docs/Circtest.rst

 Sample call
 @@@@@@@@@@@

-As for the other module tutorials, we use the Jakobi 2016 data set from the detection module in this module.
+As for the other module tutorials, we use the `Jakobi et al. 2016 <https://www.sciencedirect.com/science/article/pii/S167202291630033X>`_ data set from the detection module in this module.
 Below is the sample call for the newly generated circtools detect data:

 .. code-block:: bash